yogeshmasaistudent/Rest_API-/README.md

 > "Now we need to connect to MongoDB.
 > We will keep the connection logic in a separate file inside the config folder."
+> “Mongoose is a library that helps Node.js talk to MongoDB easily.
+It gives us schemas so our data stays structured, and it provides simple functions to save, update, delete, and read data.
+Instead of writing complex queries, Mongoose lets us work with JavaScript objects directly.”

 **Create: `config/db.js`**